State of Siege: Temple Attack: Reception

-Archika Khurana of Times of India gave the film 3.5 out of 5 stars and stated, "After 'State of Siege: 26/11', this 112-minutes combat drama is a fitting tribute to our NSG soldiers.
+Archika Khurana of The Times of India gave the film 3.5 out of 5 stars and stated, "After 'State of Siege: 26/11', this 112-minutes combat drama is a fitting tribute to our NSG soldiers.
 This dramatized retelling may bring up unpleasant memories for some, but it is well worth watching."
 Arushi Jain of The Indian Express gave the film a mostly positive review and stated, "Led by Akshaye Khanna, this film is for everyone who likes to see a cat-and-mouse chase between ghastly, heavily armed men and brave, 'can do anything for the nation' soldiers."
 Saibal Chatterjee of NDTV gave the film 2 out of 5 stars and stated, "Akshaye Khanna is doubtless a talented actor.
 One sees flashes of his class all through the film.
 But he is trapped in a script that has little room for vivid character development."
 Soumya Srivastava of Hindustan Times gave the film a mixed review and stated, "The 2002 attack was a gruesome blot on the history of our country.
 30 lives were lost.
 No Bollywood masala film should be allowed to say it was too little, too bland."

 Anna MM Vetticad of Firstpost gave the film 1.75 out of 5 stars and stated, "State of Siege: Temple Attack does everything in its power to indicate that it is based on the 2002 Akshardham Temple attack.
 It then twists itself in knots to distance itself from that real-life story."
 Prateek Sur of Rediff.com gave the film 2 out of 5 stars and stated, "Akshaye Khanna is the only worthy element about this patriotic actioner."
 Nandini Ramnath of Scroll gave the film a positive review and stated, "Temple Attack is Khanna's first foray into the digital space.
 True to form, the maverick actor has chosen a launchpad in which he is one among many but still able to stand out because of sheer star power."
 Roktim Rajpal of Deccan Herald gave the film 2.5 out of 5 stars and praised the action sequences and Khanna's performance, though criticized the "middling execution" and "half-baked characters".

 Theatrical release

-The film will be released in theatres on 4 July 2025 under the title Akshardham: Operation Vajra Shakti.
+The film was released in theatres on 4 July 2025 under the title Akshardham: Operation Vajra Shakti.